wjin0352/mymetisd3/class10/README.md

  * When the slider changes, update the colors of the chart (and maybe text)

 ### Homework
 Publish your map!
 Choose either the maps we worked on Tuesday or today, but publish one of them and send me your notebook.
+If you're stuck, you can check out [this notebook I made](https://beta.observablehq.com/@pstuffa/drought-maps).
 Also, office hours Sunday @ 8:00.